Bootstrapping the Cross-Validation Estimate: Method

-where the factor $(n-0.368m_{adj})/n$ is introduced to account for the reduced sample size in bootstrapped training set.
-Note that we do not recommend a similar adjustment of the sample size in the testing set, even though that the number of distinct observations in the testing set is also smaller than $(n-m_{adj})$ in bootstrap, because in general this reduction in the number of distinct observations doesn't affect the variance estimation.
+\begin{remark} The proposed method focuses on data with i.i.d. observations, a standard setting for both cross-validation and bootstrap.
+On the other hand, it is possible to modify our algorithm to take into account correlations among observations in specific applications.
+For example, while the longitudinal outcomes from the same subject were correlated, data from different subjects can still be treated as independent observations.
+Thus, the proposed method can be used by cross-validating and bootstrapping independent subjects.
+Observations from a time series often demonstrate strong serial correlations.
+To account for this type of correlation, one may break the time series into smaller blocks consisting of successive observations and cross-validating and bootstrapping the resulting blocks.
+With an appropriately chosen block size, the correlation between blocks becomes ignorable in comparison with the within-block correlation, which is maintained by using the block as a unit in cross-validation and bootstrap. \end{remark}

-Sometimes, training the prediction model can be very expensive in terms of computation, and it may not be feasible to conduct even the accelerated bootstrap.
-For example, one may only can train the prediction model 50-100 times.
-In such a case, regardless of the selection of $B_{BOOT}$ and $B_{CV}$, the Monte-Carlo error in estimating the bootstrap variance may not be ignorable.
+Sometimes, training the prediction model can be very expensive in terms of computation, and it may not be feasible to conduct even the accelerated bootstrap in algorithm \ref{ag:mainboot}.
+In such a case, regardless of the selection of $B_{BOOT}$ and $B_{CV}$, the Monte Carlo error in estimating the bootstrap variance may not be ignorable.
 Consequentially,